Diagnosing Pediatric CML (Chronic Myeloid Leukemia)

 CML starts in the bone marrow, so closely examining bone marrow samples is a key part of testing for this disease.
 Usually, a bone marrow biopsy and aspiration are performed, and cytogenetic analysis is used to evaluate the cells for specific chromosomal changes associated with CML.

-FISH (Fluorescence In Situ Hybridization) Test
+ISH (Fluorescence In Situ Hybridization) Test

 This precise laboratory test inspects for chromosomal or gene abnormalities.